kensnyder/poly-crypto/README.md

 ### AES-256 GCM

-As of March 2021, AES-256 Encryption with GCM block mode is a reputable and secure method that is available across PHP and NodeJS without any extensions.
+As of December 2022, AES-256 Encryption with GCM block mode is a reputable and secure method that is available across PHP and NodeJS without any extensions.
 With the right arguments and options, these 2 languages can decrypt one another's encrypted strings using PHP's openssl\_\* functions and npm's